Cart 0

 Currently in development

-Work-in-Progress performance held during ASSEMBLE Festival, Streatham Space Project, May 2024
+Work-in-Progress performance, originally titled Nancy//the World: Prologue, held during ASSEMBLE Festival, Streatham Space Project, May 2024

-Nancy//the World: Prologue is Abigail Jacqueline Jones’ debut full-length solo fringe theatre show, and is currently in the early stages of development.
-The show is designed to provide an accessible, performative introduction to The Giantess Speaks — or Nancy//the World, as it was then still known — as an overarching multidisciplinary project, and provide the artist with a platform to share the preliminary outcomes of the academic research efforts underpinning it.
-Drawing from Abigail’s previous experience of devising and performing “giantess therapy sessions” from past live pieces A Session With Dr Cushing and Nancy & Dora, in each of which the artist performed a monologue to a miniature figure stood on top of a plinth portraying an urban skyscraper, Nancy//the World: Prologue takes this theme one step further by seeing the artist, once again reprising the character of “Nancy,” engaging in a counselling session with an entire miniature city.
+Sharing its name with the overarching creative research project to which it is connected, The Giantess Speaks will be Abigail Jacqueline Jones’ debut full-length solo fringe theatre show.
+Originally titled Nancy//the World: Prologue, the name which it carried when a shortened scratch extract from the full script was performed at Streatham Space Project for ASSEMBLE Festival in May 2024, the show expands upon Abigail’s previous experience of devising and performing “giantess therapy sessions” from past live performance pieces A Session With Dr Cushing and Nancy & Dora — during each of which the artist performed a monologue to a miniature figure, representing a therapist or a counsellor, stood on top of a plinth portraying an urban skyscraper.
+The Giantess Speaks takes this theme one step further by depicting the artist, once again reprising the character of “Nancy,” engaging in a counselling session with an entire miniature city.

 THE SCRREW MANIFESTO